The Functional Movement Screen (FMS) Reviewed

 “To date [2016], there is no intervention study providing support for screening for injury risk.”

-A “screen” has a specific meaning in health care.
-It is not a diagnostic tool: it is just for detecting individuals who need diagnosis.
-This is a common concept in health care — think “mammogram” or “prostate exam”3 — but not so much in sport and rehabilitation.
+A “screen” has a specific meaning, and it is not a diagnostic tool: it is just for detecting individuals who might need diagnosis in the future.
+This is a common concept in health care — think “mammogram” or “prostate exam”5 — but not so much in sport and rehabilitation.
 The complexities and ethics of screening are a bit exotic, normally debated in the context of vast public health initiatives.
+Many screens are of dubious value, especially because they are too good at generating false alarms.

-Anoop Balachandran explains how screening is fundamentally a different ethical beast than diagnosis, because you are telling basically healthy people what might be wrong with them, and that raises the stakes4 (specifically the real risk of nocebo5):
+Anoop Balachandran explains how screening is fundamentally a different ethical beast than diagnosis, because you are telling basically healthy people what might be wrong with them in time, and that raises the stakes6 (specifically the real risk of nocebo7):

 Anoop Balachandran, MSc Exercise Physiology, MSc Human Performance

 Nevertheless, it was a fine idea to try to introduce FMS into the world of performance and rehab.
-It would have been a good idea even if that was not the actual original intent.
 Truly, we could use a good screen.
-It’s just not clear that FMS is actually being used that way.
+It’s just not clear that FMS actually is a good screen … or that it is even being used as just a screen.
 Indeed, it’s seems clear that it’s not.

 Functional Movement Screening in practice: a diagnostic tool?

-The FMS is officially not meant for assessing people who are already hurting or injured, just “limitations” and risk factors for injury.
-And yet the people that gave us FMS also teach a closely-related but much less well-known “movement based diagnostic system,” the SFMA.
-Whatever it’s called, professionals are definitely diagnosing based on movement, one way or another — either abusing the concept of FMS, or using SFMA as intended.
+The FMS is officially not meant for assessing people who are already hurting or injured; it’s supposed to just be a way to identify “limitations” and risk factors for injury.
+And yet the people that gave us FMS also teach a closely-related (but less well-known) “movement based diagnostic system,” the SFMA.
+Whatever it’s called, professionals are definitely out their in the wild actually diagnosing based on movement, one way or another — either abusing the spirit of the FMS, or using SFMA as intended.

-So either FMS should change its name, or it should actually only be used as a screen — only to establish that “something is wrong here” or “something is still wrong here” — and not to figure out what is actually wrong.
+So either FMS should change its name, or it should actually only be used as a screen, and not a diagnostic tool.
 But in the real world, FMS is often promoted as a tool that can “detect” biomechanical problems and therefore justify training or treatment methods to “correct” them.
-Again, founder Lee Burton: “FMS is designed to identify movement pattern dysfunctions, thereby helping create the best possible intervention.”6
+Again, founder Lee Burton: “FMS is designed to identify movement pattern dysfunctions, thereby helping create the best possible intervention.”8

 And the “best possible intervention” is often expensive, of course.
 Athletes and sports teams may invest heavily in following advice that is based substantially on FMS assessments.